elliottb/Reporter/README.md

 # Reporter
-### A simple intgeration test framework aimed at develeopers and network administrators, written in PHP.
+##### A developer and network admin focused content monitoring, testing, and notification suite written in PHP.

+### What Reporter Is
+- Simple to setup and run by network admins and developers
+- Executes integration tests by examining site or service content for expected/unexpected content
+- Outputs test results in shell or sent via email
+- Supplemental to existing network health monitoring systems

+### What Reporter Isn't
+- A comprehensive network or system health monitoring system
+- Simple to setup for **non** network admins and developers

+### Use Cases

+**A. Troubleshooting & Informational Purposes**

+Reporter can be used to find intermittent site problems or conditions that are hard to track down.
+Often, knowledge of a problem's occurrence helps troubleshoot it.
+Without polluting the existing network monitoring infrastructure, a developer can setup a Reporter test to check for a problem and be alerted when it occurs.

+**B. Backup to Existing Network Health & Monitor**

+Reporter can be used as a self-hosted backup to paid uptime and health monitoring services.

 ### Setup

 1\.
 Copy config.ini.sample to config.ini

-#### Setup Email
+##### Email Setup

-Reporter can be easily configured to email test results on test completion using PHPMailer.
-If you don't want test results emailed, you can skip these steps.
+*Reporter can be easily configured to email test results on test completion using PHPMailer.
+If you don't want test results emailed, you can skip these steps.*

 2\.
 Within the base folder of Reporter, git clone the [PHPMailer](https://github.com/PHPMailer/PHPMailer) repository
 ```